Unit type: Void type as unit type

-In C, C++, C#, and D, void is used to designate a function that does not return anything useful, or a function that accepts no arguments.
+In C, C++, C#, D, and PHP, void is used to designate a function that does not return anything useful, or a function that accepts no arguments.
 The unit type in C is conceptually similar to an empty struct, but a struct without members is not allowed in the C language specification (this is allowed in C++).
 Instead, 'void' is used in a manner that simulates some, but not all, of the properties of the unit type, as detailed below.
 Like most imperative languages, C allows functions that do not return a value; these are specified as having the void return type.
 Such functions are called procedures in other imperative languages like Pascal, where a syntactic distinction, instead of type-system distinction, is made between functions and procedures.

 Difference in calling convention

 The first notable difference between a true unit type and the void type is that the unit type may always be the type of the argument to a function, but the void type cannot be the type of an argument in C, despite the fact that it may appear as the sole argument in the list.
 This problem is best illustrated by the following program, which is a compile-time error in C: